 How exactly can you invest in your word of mouth reputation?
 There’s plenty of advice to choose from.
 We’ve found the best tips for developing a strong reputation with word of mouth from marketing and customer service experts.
 Read on to find out their tips for word of mouth success:

-- Listen to your customers: If you want your customers to talk about you, you’ll have to listen first.
+- Listen to your customers: Encourage customers to write reviews about your business.
 Online interaction is a two-way conversation.
 Hear what your fans are saying about you before jumping in yourself.
 Listening means that you can better understand the feedback you’re likely to receive — and can inform your strategy for accommodating (and wowing) your customers in the future.

 - Inspire your customers to be your biggest promoters: It’s essential to deliver great products and service.
 After all, you’ve got to give them something nice to say about you!
 You’ll need to far exceed expectations to really wow them.
 But it’s also important to join and facilitate customer advocate conversations.